Michigan State University: History

 Joseph R. Williams, the first president and a passionate promoter of interdisciplinary liberal arts education, encouraged a curriculum that went far beyond practical agriculture: "The course of instruction in said college shall include the following branches of education, viz: an English and scientific course, natural philosophy, chemistry, botany, animal and vegetable anatomy and physiology, geology, mineralogy, meteorology, entomology, veterinary art, mensuration, leveling and political economy, with bookkeeping and the mechanic arts which are directly connected with agriculture..."
 From its inception, the Agricultural College of the State of Michigan offered courses of study that would characterize the land-grant philosophy of higher education after the passage of the Morrill Act in 1862.
 Michigan's agricultural college educated people to be well-informed citizens, as well as good farmers.

 However, after just two years, Williams ran into conflict with the managing State Board of Education.
 Despite Williams' eloquent defense of an all-round education for the masses, the board saw the college as inefficient and had far deviated from the agriculture focus as the founder, John Clough Holmes, had anticipated.
 Indeed, some agriculturalists began protesting against the college's unpractical curriculum with some even calling for the college's abolition.
 Williams eventually resigned in 1859.
-The board then reduced the curriculum to a two-year, vocation-oriented farming program, which proved catastrophic and resulted almost overnight in a drastic reduction in enrollment.Kuhn 1955, p.
-32. There was a high demand for an all-round education grounded in the liberal arts tradition instead of a specialized agriculture program, a fact the board disregarded.
+The board then reduced the curriculum to a two-year, vocation-oriented farming program, which proved catastrophic and resulted almost overnight in a drastic reduction in enrollment.
+There was a high demand for an all-round education grounded in the liberal arts tradition instead of a specialized agriculture program, a fact the board disregarded.
 With a sharp decrease in tuition revenue, the college was soon in dire financial straits and threatened with dissolution.

 In 1860, Williams became acting lieutenant governor and helped pass the Reorganization Act of 1861.
 This restored the college's four-year curriculum and gave the college the power to grant master's degrees.
 Under the act, a newly created body, known as the State Board of Agriculture, took over from the State Board of Education in running the institution.
 The college changed its name to State Agricultural College, and its first class graduated in the same year.

 In 1862, President Abraham Lincoln signed the Morrill Land-Grant Acts to support similar colleges nationally, the first instance of federal funding for education.
 Shortly thereafter, on March 18, 1863, the state designated the college its land-grant institution making Michigan State University the nation's first land-grant college.
 The federal funding had rescued the Agricultural College from extinction.